The W.K. Kellogg Foundation Community Engagement Scholarship Award and the C. Peter Magrath Community Engagement Scholarship Award

 The W.K.
 Kellogg Foundation Community Engagement Scholarship Award is awarded from submissions within a geographic region (UGA competes in the Southern Region).
 Proposals are reviewed by a panel of university engagement scholars appointed by the ESC Board of Directors and the APLU Council on Engagement and Outreach Executive Committee.
 Winners of each region receive two complimentary registrations for the ESC Annual Conference, and $2,500 to defray expenses for travel to the ESC Annual Conference and support the production of a two-minute video “story” about their partnership.
 The videos are shown at the ESC Conference and each regional winner is presented an award objet and certificates to be shared with their community partners.

 Each regional winner of the W.K.
-Kellogg Foundation Community Engagement Scholarship Award competes for the C. Peter Magrath Community Engagement Scholarship Award, which is given at the APLU Annual Meeting and includes a plaque and a $5,000 award.
+Kellogg Foundation Community Engagement Scholarship Award competes for the C. Peter Magrath Community Engagement Scholarship Award, which is given at the APLU Annual Meeting.
+The recipient of the Magrath Award receives an award sculpture and a cash prize of $20,000.
+The three recipients of the Kellogg Award that are not selected to receive the Magrath Award each receive a cash prize of $5,000.

-A committee administered by the Office of the Vice President for Public Service and Outreach will recommend one applicant to be UGA’s nominee for the Southern Region.
+A committee administered by the Office of the Vice President for Public Service and Outreach will select one nominee to represent UGA for the Southern Region competition.
+The chosen nominee will be asked to complete a full application packet by early March, 2020 in order to meet APLU’s entry deadline in April, 2020.

-To see examples of university partnerships that have received the award as well as the full 2018 award program guidelines, please visit the award website.
+To see examples of university partnerships that have received the award as well as the link to the complete program guidelines, please visit the award website.

 Please direct questions to: